presswizards/FreeScoutGPT/README.md

 ### Edit prompt modal window displays current prompt, add message-specific info here and send it to get a generated reply
 ![edit prompt modal window](https://github.com/user-attachments/assets/e70a5c89-f8e7-4667-bd5d-5c7604d14720)

+## Models Available In Settings Are Now Populated Dynamically

+Based on tiered access frequently changing the models available, the Settings drop-down now dynamically populates the model choices based on your API Key!
+This gives you access to more models, and keeps the model choices constantly up-to-date without needing to re-code the settings page and release frequent module updates.
+Note that it caches the models API results for 10 minutes, to avoid hitting the API too frequently.
+Clearing the FreeScout cache should clear the module's model cache as well, I believe.

 ## OpenAI Models and API Tiered Access

 OpenAI offers a range of AI language models, each with distinct capabilities and pricing structures.
 Below is an overview of the models available for chat completions within FreeScoutGPT, with pricing details (which may change and be outdated).